Paw Note

 (Many of the costs we have mentioned are at Shelter rates - privately at a vet would cost more)

-- Food - the average seems to be about R260 - R300per dog, however this does not include the dogs that are on a special diet due to their needs, and due to the appalling state of health in which some dogs arrive at the shelter.
-Two hundred and sixty Rand may not sound much, and people do donate food, but is seldom enough - if we look at a shelter with 100 dogs that is R26700 - R30000 per month, and if we look at 320 dogs (which there are in some shelters) that is a whopping R85440 per month!
+- Food - the average seems to be about R300 per dog, however this does not include the dogs that are on a special diet due to their needs, and due to the appalling state of health in which some dogs arrive at the shelter extra needs to be spent to bring them back to full health.
+Three Hundred Rand may not sound much, and people do donate food, but is seldom enough - if we look at a shelter with 200 dogs that is a whopping R60000 per month, and bear in mind that many shelters are looking after 250 to 300 hundred dogs at any one time.

 - Intake & Pest Maintenance- each dog that comes is, in addition to any medical conditions that needs attention, is vaccinated and dewormed, and dogs in the shelter are kept up to date with same.
 Average R250 per dog.
 100 dogs = R25000, 320 dogs R80000.
 Yes, there are donations given from some fantastic companies that manufacture these products, but again, never enough to go round.

-- Staff wages - this seems to average out at about R3000 - R4000 per person.
+- Staff wages - this seems to average out at approximately R6000 per person.
 Consider that each staff member will be in charge of 10 - 40 dogs, depending on the size of the shelter.
-Take a shelter of 200 dogs, at 40 dogs per person, gives you 5 kennel staff and adding on two managers who run the shelter at same figure, this gives you 7 people at R4000 - resulting in approximately R28000 per month.
+Take a shelter of 200 dogs, at 40 dogs per person, gives you 5 kennel staff and adding on two managers who run the shelter at same figure, this gives you 7 people at R6000 - resulting in approximately R42000 per month.

-- Maintenance - fortunately materials such as fencing, IBR, gates etc are often offerered at reduced prices to shelters and sometimes donated, but even so, in our research, the average cost was in the region of R3000 - 5000 per month.
+- Maintenance - fortunately materials such as fencing, IBR, gates etc are often officered at reduced prices to shelters and sometimes donated, but even so, in our research, the average cost was in the region of R5000 per month.
 Fences etc are being fixed constantly.

 - Extras - fortunately items such as toys, leads, collars, food bowls, blankets are normally donated, so not often extras for these.
-However, consider the additional stress that shelters in the Cape where under last year with the drought - water had to be found and brought in.
+However, consider the additional stress when shelters in the Cape were faced with drought - water had to be found and brought in.
 What about when there is too much rain and the runs become flooded?
 These are just not things we tend to take into consideration.

-- Sundry - cell phones, landlines, paper, computer maintenance, internet such as WIFI or Fibre, website costs, petrol, care maintenance and possible car instalments etc.
+- Sundry Necessities - cell phones, landlines, paper, computer maintenance, internet such as WIFI or Fibre, website costs, accounting fees, etc. Approximately R5000 per month.

-- Outreach Programs - we were unable to guage an average for this as it varies so much from shelter to shelter, but included would be time, petrol, dewormers, vaccinations and food.
+- Outreach Programs - we were unable to gauge an average for this as it varies so much from shelter to shelter, but included would be time, petrol, deworming, vaccinations and food.
 It also seemed that from these Outreach programs, at least two dogs per month were brought into the shelter and in a terrible condition.

-Let's assume that 50 adoptions are done a month, at an average of R700 per dog which gives you R35000 income per month, which simply does not cover what is needed, and unfortunately, due to the current economic climate in the country, where jobs are being lost and many people are in dire financal crises, adoptions seem to be down at all the shelters and the forecast is that this may well get worse, and of course will impact on donations and fund raising.
+Let's assume that 30 adoptions are done a month (figures ranged from 20 - 60 per month, at an average of R900 (an average) per dog which gives you R27000 income per month, which simply does not cover what is needed, and unfortunately, due to the current economic climate in the country, where jobs are being lost and many people are in dire financial crises, adoptions seem to be down at all the shelters and the forecast is that this may well get worse, and of course will impact on donations and fund raising.

 Many of the shelters have obtained PBO status, which means that if you donate you will receive a Section 18A towards your own tax - what a wonderful way to make a donation and help your tax situation at the same time.